 Before you even think about tech, talk to 10-20 people who might be good customers.
 Cold call them if you must.

 For all the ideas that don’t survive these 10-20 discussions: don’t bother building them.
 Good tech won’t fix any of the problems you face when you’re working on a bad idea.
-You can make a bad move out of a good script, but you can’t make a good move with a bad script.
+You can make a bad movie out of a good script, but you can’t make a good move with a bad script.
 You’ll save a lot of time if you sell first, and build later.

 You don’t choose tech.
 You choose the developer who chooses tech.

 If there was a single tech that’s better than all the others in every possible way, surely everyone used that one.
+WordPress is great for some websites, and for others you can use React with Gatsby.
+And sometimes you don’t even need a website.

 Choosing tech is therefore a two step process.